Travelling with a heart condition

-When travelling in Europe, make sure you have a valid European Health Insurance Card (EHIC).
-An EHIC entitles you to free or reduced-cost medical treatment.
+When travelling in Europe, make sure you have a valid EHIC.
+An EHIC entitles you to free or reduced-cost state-provided medical treatment.

-But an EHIC isn't a substitute for travel insurance, as it may not cover all the costs of your treatment.
-For example, an EHIC doesn't cover the cost of being flown back to the UK.
+An EHIC may not cover all the costs of your treatment.
+For example, an EHIC does not cover the cost of being flown back to the UK.

 Preventing DVT on long journeys

-If you have a heart condition or a history of heart disease, you may have an increased risk of DVT (deep vein thrombosis) on long journeys of more than 3 hours.
+If you have a heart condition or a history of heart disease, you may have an increased risk of deep vein thrombosis (DVT) on long journeys of more than 3 hours.

 Get tips on preventing travel-related DVT, including exercises and compression stockings.